 Though it's tempting to withdraw the interest you earn, reinvesting it is what will make your investment grow.
 Saving

 R10 000 at a return of 6% and withdrawing the interest every year means at the end of 10 years, you'll have R10 000, with R600 each year in returns (or R6 000).

-But if, instead of withdrawing your interest, you reinvest the returns, by year two you're generating returns on R10 600.
-By year three you're generating returns on R11 236, and so on.
-You end up earning more interest each year because the amount invested each year is increasing, without you having to make any additional investments.
+If you reinvest the returns, you get returns on R10 600 by year 2; R11 236 by year 3, and so on.
+You earn more interest each year because the amount invested each year increases without you making any additional investments.

-From age 25, she saves R1 000 a month in a unit trust.
-It’s a fair amount of money, but she is very disciplined.
-Over time, the unit trust she's invested in generates an average return of 8% per year.
-By age 35, her investment will be worth R181 283.
-The amount she’s saved every month totals R120 000 but the rest of that growth - R61 283 - is all due to compound interest.
+From age 25, Xoliswa saves R4 000 a month in a unit trust.
+It’s difficult, but she has a lot of self-discipline.
+Over time, the unit trust generates an average return of 8% a year.
+After 10 years, her investment will be worth R725 133.
+In total she’s put away R480 000, but the rest of that growth (R245 133) all comes from compound interest.
 At this point, Xoliswa decides to stop her monthly contributions.
-Leaving compounding to work its magic means her investment will have grown to R1.24 million by age 60.
-Remember, this is with no additional contributions.
+She leaves compound interest to work and when she’s 60, her investment will be R4.97 million.

 This article is meant only as information and should not be taken as financial advice.
 For tailored financial advice, please contact your financial adviser.

 Live a healthy lifestyle and boost your savings!

 Speak to your financial adviser about investment options.
 If you do not have a financial adviser, you can leave your details and Discovery Invest will call you back.

 One of the first questions any savings-savvy investor asks a financial adviser is: "What's the most tax-efficient choice for my investment?"
 In this article, we take a look at a few investment vehicles and highlight the tax implications of each investment.